Hausdorff measures of sets in Exact Diophantine approximation: Introduction

-Consequently, the Hausdorff dimension of $\text{Exact}(\psi)$ is naturally bounded above by that of $\text{Bad}(\psi).$ The fundamental problem of determining $\hdim\text{Bad}(\psi)$ for a general function $\psi$ has been addressed through successive generalizations.
-Koivusalo-Levesley-Ward-Zhang \cite{KLWZ24} established the equality $\hdim \mathrm{Bad}(\psi)=\hdim W(\psi)$ for power functions $\psi(q) = q^{-\tau}$ with $\tau \in (2, +\infty]$.
-Bandi-de Saxc\'{e} \cite{BS23} proved the same result for non-increasing functions $\psi$ satisfying $\psi(q) = o(q^{-2})$ using different techniques.
-More recently, Schleischitz \cite{SJ25} extended these findings to arbitrary decreasing functions $\psi$, characterizing the dimension formula in terms of the lower order of $1/\psi$ at infinity.
-For comprehensive historical background and further references, see \cite{BS23, BV08,B03, BM11,KLWZ24,SJ25}.
+which immediately implies that $\hdim\text{Exact}(\psi)\le \hdim\text{Bad}(\psi).$ A line of research has focused on determining $\hdim\text{Bad}(\psi)$ for general $\psi$.
+The equality $\hdim \mathrm{Bad}(\psi)=\hdim W(\psi)$ was first established for power functions $\psi(q) = q^{-\tau}$ with $\tau \in (2, +\infty]$ by Koivusalo, Levesley, Ward and Zhang \cite{KLWZ24}.
+Bandi and de Saxc\'{e} \cite{BS23} proved the same result for non-increasing functions $\psi$ satisfying $\psi(q) = o(q^{-2})$ using different techniques.
+Schleischitz \cite{SJ25} later extended these findings to arbitrary decreasing functions $\psi$, expressing the dimension in terms of the lower order of $1/\psi$ at infinity.
+Wang and Wu \cite{WW24} determined the Hausdorff measure of the $\psi$-badly approximable set within the framework introduced by Bandi, Ghosh and Nandi \cite{BGN23}.
+For comprehensive historical background, we refer to \cite{BS23, BV08,B03, BM11,KLWZ24,SJ25}.